desmodev/desmodev.github.io/_posts/2022-11-23-putting-your-brief-in-order.md

 Additionally, further acknowledgement may be required if the editor’s academic background is similar to the student's area of study.

-The [University of Sydney](https://www.sydney.edu.au/policies/showdoc.aspx?recnum=PDOC2014/375&RendNum=0) defines the role of copy-editing and proofreading as follows: identifying errors in, and correcting, the presentation of the text so as to conform with standard usage and conventions, including:
+The University of Sydney defines the role of [copy-editing and proofreading](https://www.sydney.edu.au/policies/showdoc.aspx?recnum=PDOC2014/375&RendNum=0)  as 'identifying errors in, and correcting, the presentation of the text so as to conform with standard usage and conventions'.

-  - spelling
-  - quotations
-  - use of italics
-  - lists
-  - word usage
-  - punctuation
-  - graphs
-  - charts
-  - citations
-  - references
-  - heading hierarchies
-  - symbols and equations
-  - headers and footers
-  - style of numbers.